apernet/hysteria-website/docs/docs/developers/URI-Scheme.md

 The hostname and optional port of the server.
 If the port is omitted, it defaults to 443.

+The port part supports the "multi-port" format mentioned in [Port Hopping](../advanced/Port-Hopping.md).

 ### Query parameters

 - `obfs`: The type of obfuscation to be used.
 Current only `salamander` is supported.